Leave of Absence

-Firstly, it is advisable to talk to your supervisor to speak to them about your options and whether this may be suitable for you and your individual situation.
-If it is agreed/decided that a leave of absence may be best, you should then complete Part A on the Leave of Absence Form and email it to your supervisor
+Firstly, it is advisable for students to talk to their supervisor – to speak to them about options going forward, and whether a Leave of Absence may be suitable for the student and their individual situation.
+If it is agreed/decided that a leave of absence may be best, students should then complete Part A on the Leave of Absence Form and email it to their supervisor.

 The Leave of Absence form is available on the University’s website, here, or via e:vision.

 A student’s supervisor and department will then complete the remaining sections of the form and forward it on for approval.
 The form is downloadable as a Word document at the bottom of this webpage.
 If possible, students should ensure that this is completed before the proposed start date of their leave of absence.